 We're a medium sized unitary council, with a wide range of responsibilities, delivering services ranging from education, social care and housing, to managing the highway, registering births and deaths, and keeping the borough clean, amongst many others.

-Our business model for Future Council consists of three directorates, supported by a strong, lean corporate core, that work together to deliver the council's key priorities.
+Our business model for Future Council consists of five directorates that work together to deliver the council's key priorities.

 Environment and Transport